davebraze/david-braze/content/post/standard-test-scores/index.md

 This is a stub for a blog post on the nature of standardized test scores.

 * What are standard scores?
+  * How are they derived?
+  * Normative samples.

-* What are they used for? (in the classroom, as contrasted with in public policy)
+* What are they used for?
+  * In assessing individuals: e.g. PPVT
+  * In aggregate: state tests

 * What happens when the normative sample goes stale?